Common Care Questions

 Why Do Leaves Turn Yellow?

-Yellow leaves on plants mean different things depending on the variety, and what other symptoms the plant is showing.
-Overwatering, underwatering, mineral deficiency, temperature stress, and so on can all be the cause.
+Leaves turning yellow on plants can mean different things depending on the variety, and what other symptoms the plant is showing.
+This is because plants can show similar signs of stress for different reasons including overwatering, underwatering, mineral deficiency, temperature stress, and so on.
 Identifying the specific symptoms your plant is showing can help you determine the cause and take appropriate action.
+When assessing, look at the whole plant, the environment, and the soil to accurately diagnose the cause of yellowing.

 Below, we go into the solution to get rid of yellowing leaves by first identifying the symptoms displayed by the plant which can help pinpoint the cause.